2024: A Year of Client Success and Collaboration

 The following questions represent the most common queries from biomedical engineering directors, hospital operations leaders, and IT teams evaluating RTLS-CMMS integration.

-Q: What is CMMS in healthcare and why does it need RTLS integration?
+What is CMMS in healthcare and why does it need RTLS integration?

-Q: How does RTLS improve preventive maintenance completion rates in hospitals?
+How does RTLS improve preventive maintenance completion rates in hospitals?

 RTLS improves preventive maintenance completion rates by eliminating the search time that causes maintenance to be deferred.
-When a device becomes due for service, the CMMS queries the RTLS for its current room-level location and routes the biomedical engineer directly to that room.
-What previously required a 30-minute facility search before maintenance could begin now takes under 60 seconds to locate.
+When a device becomes due for service, the CMMS queries the RTLS for its current room-level location and routes the engineer directly to that room.
+What previously required a 30-minute facility search now takes under 60 seconds to locate.
 Hospitals that have integrated RTLS with CMMS consistently report reductions in deferred maintenance of 60 to 75 percent — not from changing schedules, but from removing the location barrier that caused deferral.

-Q: How does RTLS-CMMS integration support equipment recall response?
+How does RTLS-CMMS integration support equipment recall response?

-Q: What CMMS platforms does RTLS integrate with in hospital environments?
+What CMMS platforms does RTLS integrate with in hospital environments?

-Q: What is usage-based maintenance scheduling and how does RTLS enable it?
+What is usage-based maintenance scheduling and how does RTLS enable it?

-Q: Can the same RTLS infrastructure support CMMS integration and other hospital applications?
+Can the same RTLS infrastructure support CMMS integration and other hospital applications?

 Penguin Location Services delivers RTLS-CMMS integration through PenTrack, built on BLE 5.1 technology with patented Direction Finding algorithms for room-level accuracy across complex hospital environments.
 PenTrack runs on the same sensor infrastructure as PenSafe staff safety and patient monitoring — one deployment, multiple operational and safety applications.
 Learn more at penguinin.com/asset-tracking or penguinin.com/workflow.